EAHervert/enas-networks/README.md

 * DIDN
 * GRDN

-and perturbe their network hyperparameters in a "intellingent" way.
+and perturb their network hyperparameters in a "intelligent" way.

 This repository will contain the following modules:
 * utils - module containing helper functions